-Draws video paths that adhere to the ground in the scene, enabling video to undulate with the ground automatically when roaming.
-Select "Video Tab > Path Panel > Control of Co
+Draw video paths that adhere to the ground in the scene, enabling video to undulate with the ground automatically when roaming.
+Select "Video Tab > Path Panel > Grounded Path" to draw a path in the scene.

-- 1 The ground includes the earth, the terrain and the roads. - 2 When there is a superposition of ground entities, the path falls on the higher entity. - 3 When the two paths are drawn by switching between them, the drawn path is generated in the same way as the newly drawn path.
+- 1) The ground includes the earth, the terrain and the roads. - 2 When there is a superposition of ground entities, the path falls on the higher entity. - (3) When the two paths are drawn by switching between them, the drawn path is generated in the same way as the newly drawn path.